yashLakhani/CTADaily/README.md

 # CTADaily

-CTADaily aims to provide predictions on market sentiment for a given commodity.
+CTADaily aims to provide predictions on market sentiment (up or down) for a given commodity.
 This is done by building a topic model for Reuters headlines from 2014 to 2016, from which we can use topic distributions as features for a regression model to determine whether or not that given commodity will go up or down.

 This GitHub repo has all headlines published from Reuters between 2007 and 2016 in a pickled file format.
 These are then unserialized and then converted from a file corpus to a line corpus (stored as single CSV file).
 These headlines are filtered for the occurence of the word 'oil'.